piresrui/csver/README.md

 I chose to keep it as simple as possible while still maintainig some structure beyond a script.

-`MemStore` was implemented as a in memory store, without any support for multithreading/async.
+`MemStore` was implemented as a in-memory store, without any support for multithreading/async.

 `TxProcessor` was also implemented without multuthreading/async in mind.